All Episodes

 You cannot do it for people.

-And um while you're, you know, your story on the one hand is tragic, it's also you know, you tryumph in the end and it changed your life.
+And while your story on the one hand is tragic, it's also, you know, you triumphed in the end and it changed your life.

-And the one other point that I was thinking a lot about is I and you know, in the recovery community, we talk about jails, institution, and death, but that's where addiction lead.
+And the one other point that I was thinking a lot about is, you know, in the recovery community, we talk about jails, institution, and death, but that's where addiction leads.

 So, you know, today it's all the soft on crime and don't put people in jail and all that kind of stuff.